isomerpages/govtech-im8/_catalog/Infrastructure Security.md

 ### Control Recommendations

 Apply patch baselines via the CSP node management service, unless the patch management process is automated as part of the build and deploy phase.
+For on-premise systems, use tools like Azure Update Manager to schedule and automatically deploy patches to Windows and Linux OS.

 ### Risk Statement